Pokémon Ultra Sun and Ultra Moon: Setting

 The games put an emphasis on the Legendary Pokémon Necrozma which, in these versions, takes Lusamine's place as the primary antagonist of the games.
-As with Sun and Moon, the games are set in the Alola region which is based on Hawaii.
+As with Sun and Moon, the games are set in the Alola Region which is based on Hawaii.
 Although largely the same, the new games feature additional buildings and locations in comparison to the first installments.
 Multiple main characters featured in Sun and Moon, such as Lusamine and her children, return in the game with significant changes.
 A new group, the Ultra Recon Squad, is introduced with differing characters in the two games.
 Ultra Megalopolis, a vast city where Necrozma has robbed all of its light sources, is located within Ultra Space and is accessible through the Ultra Wormholes.

-Another antagonist group, Team Rainbow Rocket, is featured in a post-game story and includes all of the previous antagonist group leaders featured throughout the series, ranging from Giovanni from Pokémon Red, Blue and Yellow to Lysandre from Pokémon X and Y. Legendary Pokémon from previous generations are also included.
+Another antagonist group, Team Rainbow Rocket, is featured in a post-game story and includes all of the previous antagonist group bosses featured throughout the series, ranging from Giovanni from Pokémon Red, Blue and Yellow to Lysandre from Pokémon X and Y. Legendary Pokémon from previous generations are also included.